Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Experiments

 \section{Experiments}

+We conduct extensive experiments to verify the effectiveness of our framework and answer the following research questions: \begin{itemize} \item \textbf{RQ1}: Can the incorporation of BLO enhance the generalization capabilities of the current model? \item \textbf{RQ2}: What factors influence the integration of the three meta-learning techniques with models? \item \textbf{RQ3}: What are the advantages of this approach compared to the large language models (LLMs)? \item \textbf{RQ4}: What is the time complexity of the model? \end{itemize}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

 \textbf{Datasets} We evaluate our model on two public datasets.
-FewRel~\cite{fewREL_1} is a standard benchmark dataset for the few-shot relation extraction task.
+FewRel~\cite{fewREL_1} is a standard benchmark dataset for the few-shot RE task.
 Wiki-ZSL~\cite{wiki-zsl} is generated with distant supervision from Wikipedia articles and the Wikidata knowledge base~\cite{wiki-kb}.
 The detailed data statistics are shown in Table~\ref{dataset}.

-\textbf{Experimental settings} To make a fair comparison, we directly leverage the data split provided by RelationPrompt~\cite{relationprompt}\footnote{https://github.com/declare-lab/RelationPrompt}.
-In this setting, 5 random seeds are selected for the label selection process, where 5 validation labels from the seen labels are used to select sentences for early stopping and hyperparameter tuning, $m$ unseen labels ($m\in \{5,10,15\}$) are selected for test, and the remaining sentences are treated as the train samples.
+\textbf{Experimental Settings} To make a fair comparison, we directly leverage the data split provided by RelationPrompt~\cite{relationprompt}\footnote{https://github.com/declare-lab/RelationPrompt}.
+In this setting, 5 random seeds are selected for the label selection process, where 5 validation labels from the seen labels are used to select sentences for early stopping and hyperparameter tuning, $m$ unseen labels ($m\in \{5,10,15\}$) are selected for testing, and the remaining sentences are treated as the training samples.

-We use T5-base \cite{T5} which has 220M parameters as our pretrained generative model.
-The learning rate of the generative model parameters and other parameters are set to 3e-5 and 6e-4, respectively, and the batch size for training is set to 16.
-We randomly generate $t$ different tasks for each sample to improve the model's ability of capturing connections between tasks and samples.
+We use T5-base \cite{T5} as our pre-trained generative language model.
+The learning rates of the generative model parameters and other parameters are set to 3e-5 and 6e-4, respectively, and the batch size for training is set to 16.
+We randomly generate $t$ different tasks for each sample to improve the model's ability to capture connections between tasks and samples.
 For example, when $m=3$ and $t=2$, we will have two task prompts like $R_{i1} R_{i3}$ and $R_{j1} R_{j3}$.

 In RelationPrompt~\cite{relationprompt}, the test data is divided into two parts according to whether the sample contains a single triplet or multiple triplets.
 This is unrealistic in practice because we cannot know the number of triplets contained in each sample in advance.
-Therefore, in our setting, the number of triplets is unknown, and the model needs to actively decode multiple triplets during test.
+Therefore, in our setting, the number of triplets is unknown, and the model needs to actively decode multiple triplets during testing.
 This means that our evaluation setup is more critical than RelationPrompt.